-1091.3 Definitions
+1091.3 Definitions 1091.3 Definitions

 "Management Unit" means the part or parts of timberland ownership which are analyzed together as part of an SYP and may include areas outside of an ownership when addressing watershed and wildlife issues.
-The Management Unit shall he limited to one forest district.
+The Management Unit shall be limited to one forest district.
 The landowner has the option of including within their management unit their entire ownership within the forest district and any areas outside the district that the Director agrees are part of a logical management unit, or they may divide the ownership into management units based on administrative, regulatory and ecological factors with concurrence from the Director.
 The Management Unit must include one or more planning watersheds, and may include associated resource assessment areas.

-1091.4 Sustained Yield Plan Contents
+1091.4 Sustained Yield Plan Contents1091.4 Sustained Yield Plan Contents

-- (a) Contents of SYP If a SYP is submitted, it shall be prepared and signed by a RPF and shall include the following information: - (1) Name and Address of timber and timberland owner. - (2) Ownership description and location, including legal descriptions and maps depicting the ownership and Management Units which shall be at a scale sufficient to allow the Director to determine the area covered by the SYP. - (3) Management objectives for resources addressed in the SYP, including timber products. - (4) General narrative description of the forest types, fish and wildlife habitats and watercourses and lakes. - (5) Descriptions of Management Units (e.g., planning watersheds or larger areas) and rationale for Management Unit selection. - (6) Identification and mapping of Planning watersheds classified as sensitive watersheds and description of the measures taken to protect resources within those watersheds.
+- (a) Contents of SYP If a SYP is submitted, it shall be prepared under the supervision of and signed by an RPF and shall include the following information: - (1) Name and Address of timber and timberland owner. - (2) Ownership description and location, including legal descriptions and maps depicting the ownership and Management Units which shall be at a scale sufficient to allow the Director to determine the area covered by the SYP. - (3) Management objectives for resources addressed in the SYP, including timber products. - (4) General narrative description of the forest types, fish and wildlife habitats and watercourses and lakes. - (5) Descriptions of Management Units (e.g., planning watersheds or larger areas) and rationale for Management Unit selection. - (6) Identification and mapping of Planning watersheds classified as sensitive watersheds and description of the measures taken to protect resources within those watersheds.